cjcoats/ioapi-3.2/README.txt

           is not one of the supported systems).
 The usual pattern for generating BIN is

               setenv BIN `uname -s``uname -r | cut -d. -f1`

-          although there are exceptions where more work is needed for Cray, SGI and Linux systems, and F90, profiling, or DEBUG compiles.
-          For 64-bit Linux, BIN will be of the form "Linux2_x86_64*" (e.g., "Linux2_x86_64ifort" for 64-bit builds using Intel "ifort" and "icc" compilers).
+          with a possible compiler-specific extension, although there are exceptions where more work is needed for Cray, SGI and Linux systems, and F90, profiling, or DEBUG compiles.
+For 64-bit Linux, BIN will be of the form "Linux2_x86_64*" (e.g., "Linux2_x86_64ifort" for 64-bit builds using Intel "ifort" and "icc" compilers, Linux2_x86_64*dbg for debug-builds,
+          Linux2_x86_64*mpi for Pnetcdf/MPI distributed I/O, or
+          Linux2_x86_64*36[0,5] for climatological (no-leap-year)
+          builds).
 For 32-bit Linux, BIN will be of the form "Linux2_x86*" (e.g., "Linux2_x86ifort"...).

        4. mkdir $BASEDIR/$BIN.
 This will be the build-and-install directory that will hold object-files, libraries, and "m3tools" executable programs.

        5. There are a number of "Makefile"s:  "Makefile.cpl" for
-          PVM Coupling Mode, "Makefile.nocpl" for no-PVM,
+          PVM Coupling Mode, "Makefile.nocpl" for no-PVM
           "Makefile.pncf" for PnetCDF/MPI distributed I/O Mode, etc.
           Copy the appropriate one of the "Makefile.*" to "Makefile".
           Note that PnetCDF/MPI distributed I/O Mode requires BIN matching one of the "mpi" Makeinclude-files.